pokhalo/Food-Waste-Optimization/Documentation/megasense_server.md

 #### How is it even configured?

- Docker runs constantly the containers available inside megasnese-server.
+ Docker runs constantly the containers available inside megasense-server.
 We have created a docker-compose.yml file which defines four services as following:

  - **fwoapp**: main application containes both backend and frontend (stage-environment).
- - **watchtower**: pull in applicatoin's image from Docker Hub registery on hourly baisis.
+ - **watchtower**: pull in application image from Docker Hub registery on hourly basis.
- - **fwo-ann**: Neural Netwrok process contains codes learning from data.
+ - **fwo-ann**: Neural Network process training our model with the current dataset.
  - **fwofront**: Main application containing both frontend and backend (Production environment).